NetworkBlockDevice/nbd/doc/proto.md

 of servers easier.
-Operation is a little different from FORCEDTLS, as the client is not forced to upgrade to TLS prior to any options being processed, and the server MAY choose to give information on non-existent exports via NBD_OPT_INFO exports prior to an upgrade to TLS.
+Operation is a little different from FORCEDTLS, as the client is not forced to upgrade to TLS prior to any options being processed, and the server MAY choose to give information on non-existent exports via NBD_OPT_INFO responses prior to an upgrade to TLS.

 The SELECTIVETLS mode of operation has an implementation problem